 HOW DID THE INDUSTRIAL REVOLUTION START

 The Industrial Revolution initially took place in Britain.
-The reason for Britain to be the primary site of the revolution is due to different geographical, political, economic and social factors and peculiarities.
+The reason for Britain being the primary site of the revolution is due to different geographical, political, economic, and social factors and peculiarities.
 As we know, Britain is an island nation and has extensive natural resources like coal and iron.
 Britain had a monopoly over trades over sea and owned ports in all prime locations.
 The English citizens also enjoyed a better standard of living than the others around the globe.
 Political situations also favoured Britain to pave the way to the revolution.
 It, being a colonial economy, had capitalist visions and could hire better labourers in cheap.

 Before the onset of the revolution, the English farmers relied on manual work for production of food grains and on traditional farming methods like subsistence farming and two-crop rotation method.
 The peasants were poorly paid for their manual work.
 From the beginning of the 16th century, the ownership of land saw a change.
 Landowners now wanted to gain total control of land that was earlier divided into different portions for labourers.
 An increase in land and labour productivity came along.
 In 1700, Jethro Tull invented the seed drill, which could be used to sow seeds in the farm.
 This increased the production of food grains by almost five folds.
 Following this, different types of equipment like the Rotherham plough were invented and new production techniques, like four crop rotation system, were employed.
 This led to a huge increase in the yield of food grains produced in Britain.
 With the technological betterment of farming came the possibility of better diets, better health and an increase in population.
 As the population increased, more demand for food grains was raised.
 The agricultural sector kept seeing more and more technological advancements that led to a rapid increase in production.
 It also started agricultural trading with other countries of the continent, thus leading the country into a better financial position.
 The rise in population also meant an increase in demand for different other goods too.
 The country now was demanded to produce more output from the textile industry.
 This led to the need for more advancement in the textile industry of Britain.
 The advancements that thereby occurred in the textile industry turned out to be the chief reason for the industrial revolution.
 Through inventions like that of ‘Flying shuttle’ and ‘Spinning Jenny’, the textile industry of Britain became immensely advanced.
 The increase in population gradually led to the need for more employment.
-Peasant who earlier worked in rural fields thus started enclosure movement, migrating to cities in search of job.
-As urban centres could offer better living and employment conditions, the number of people migrating to cities saw an increase, thus leading to urbanization.
-With better labour force and mechanization, factories grew.
-The industrial revolution also extended its reach to the energy sector and the locomotives industry.
+Peasants who earlier worked in rural fields thus started the enclosure movement, migrating to cities in search of jobs.
+As urban centers could offer better living and employment conditions, the number of people migrating to cities saw an increase, thus leading to urbanization.
+With a better labor force and mechanization, factories grew.
+The industrial revolution also extended its reach to the energy sector and the locomotive industry.
 Gradually, the social life of people saw changes.
-The Industrial Revolution, which thereby started in Britain, gradually spread into different parts of the world.
+The Industrial Revolution, which thus began in Britain, gradually spread throughout the world.
 Although it had varying impacts in each part of the world, the basic principles of mechanization and urbanization remained the same everywhere.

 The impacts of the Industrial Revolution